-About 8 to 16 hours after your surgery, the stronger local anesthetic your doctor gave you during your surgery will start to wear off.
-You will be able to move your leg more easily.
+About 8 to 16 hours after your surgery, the stronger local anesthetic your doctor gave you during your surgery will wear off.
+You’ll be able to move your leg more easily.
 You may have some discomfort as you regain feeling.
-Your nurse will program your medication pump to start giving you local anesthesia through your nerve block catheter.
+Your nurse will program your medication pump to give you local anesthesia through your nerve block catheter.
 They may also give you pain medication to help with any discomfort.

 What to Expect While You Have a Nerve Block Catheter